kinwzhang/Codings/leetcode/README.md

 - #693.
 Binary Number with Alternating Bits
 - #154.
 Find Minimum in Rotated Sorted Array II
 - #392.
 Is Subsequence
+- #378.
+Kth Smallest Element in a Sorted Matrix